 Expand your medical knowledge from the comfort of your home!
 In doing so, you can avoid the stressful process of obtaining a visa and ensure that you are not exposing yourself or your loved ones to COVID-19.

-Through our partnerships with U.S. hospitals, clinics, and universities, you receive priority when it comes to reserving an online telehealth clinical experience.
+Through our partnerships with U.S. hospitals, clinics, and universities, you receive priority when it comes to reserving a virtual clinical experience.
 Secure your spot with a top medical institution or leading healthcare provider today!

 Take these steps to apply:

-Here are a few things to consider when it comes to preparing for your online telehealth experience:
+Here are a few things to consider when it comes to preparing for your virtual experience:

 Remote learning is becoming increasingly prevalent.
 And why shouldn’t it be?
 It is a cost-effective and convenient way to expand your knowledge.
-Because of this, we are extending our clinical experience services to offer online telehealth clinical experiences.
-Securing the documents needed to apply for residency in the U.S. has never been so easy!
+Because of this, we are extending our clinical experience services to offer virtual rotations.
+Securing the documents needed to apply for residency in the U.S. has never been...

 For me I consider myself as the fortunate one whose clinical rotation was not affected by Covid.
 Everything was coordinated so well.
 I got appropriate clinical exposure as I could learn about many cases of infertility and about procedures like egg retrievals, embryo transfers, Hysteroscopies, saline infusion sonographies and could clear my doubts as well.
 In addition, telehealth medicine helped me understand and simultaneously gave me time to read, ask questions and learn about it in the best way.